oppia/oppia-android/wiki/Wiki.md

    git push -u origin {{branch name}}
    ```

-6. [Open a pull request.](https://github.com/oppia/oppia-android/compare) Remember to click the "compare across forks" link since your changes are on a different fork than the source repository.
+6. [Open a pull request.](https://github.com/oppia/oppia-android/compare) Remember to click the "compare across forks" link since your changes are on a different fork than oppia-android.
 The base for your PR should be the `develop` branch on the `oppia/oppia-android` repository.

-7. Wait for the welfare team to review your PR.
+7. Wait for the reviewers to review your PR.

-8. Once the welfare team leaves comments, respond to them and make changes as needed.
-Like on oppia/oppia-android, please do not resolve review threads--let the reviewer do that.
+8. Once the reviewers leaves comments, respond to them and make changes as needed.
+Please do not resolve review threads--let the reviewer do that.
 Repeat as needed until reviewers approve.
-Note that we don't have code owners in the source repository.
-Instead, the welfare team will ask other developers to review PRs as needed.
-For example, we'll usually ask team leads to review substantive changes to wiki pages on their team's work.

-9. Once reviewers have approved, the welfare team will merge your PR, and your changes will be automatically deployed to the Oppia wiki.
-Congratulations!
+9. Once reviewers have approved, they will merge your PR, and your changes will be automatically deployed to the Oppia wiki.
+Congratulations! :tada:

 ### Failed to push changes to wiki upon PR merge.